The Square — How You Locate Yourself in Space

 Begin standing or seated.

 Feel the ground beneath you.
-(Earth Star)

-Bring awareness to the center of the body.
-(Root)
+Feel the center of the body.

-Now expand awareness outward:
+Now expand awareness:

-Notice what is in front of you.
+- What is in front of you?

 Do not analyze.

-Simply register.
+Simply notice.

 Then feel the boundary of your body within that space.

-Where you end.
+Where do you end?

-Where the world begins.
+Where does the world begin?

-Remain here.
+Remain there.

 The Square as the Beginning of Direction